 Having a tough time deciding which program to support?
 There are so many worthy options!
 We can help.
 Donate here, and we’ll put your generous contribution to work where it’s needed most.

-We’re coming back!
-Indoor programs at the Al Larson Prairie Center for the Arts will resume in December and we’ll have a short season running through May of 2022.
+We’re back!
+A full Season of Entertainment is programmed at the Al Larson Prairie Center for the Arts for 2022-2023.
 Believe it or not, ticket prices only cover about half the cost of bringing great performances to the Prairie Center.
 Your contribution to our season of performing arts helps offset expenses, keeping tickets affordable, and ensuring the growth and excellence of performing arts in our community.

 All children should have the opportunity to learn and grow as individuals, and pursue their passions,